buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/specify-export-target.md

 Buildpacks always need to run in a containerized environment.
-Therefore, even when you publish the app image to a registry, `pack` is still using a daemon under the hood to create the build container(s) where buildpacks run.
+Therefore, even when you publish the app image to a registry, `pack` is still using a daemon under the hood to create the build containers where buildpacks run.

 The relationship between the build container and the app container can be seen in the diagram below: